munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="dynamic">

-In particular, this is a big advantage of dynamically-typed languages.
+In particular, this is a big advantage of dynamically typed languages.
 A static language requires you to learn *two* languages -- the runtime semantics and the static type system -- before you can get to the point where you are making the computer do stuff.
 Dynamic languages only require you to learn the former.